ffakira/vesting/README.md

 # Simple Vesting Contract

-The contracts allow to read from a CSV file, and whitelist three different ways: batch, merkle tree and offline signing transaction.
+The contracts allow to read from a CSV file, and whitelist three different ways: batch, merkle tree and ECDSA.

 In the `contracts` folder there are three different whitelist mechanism:

 * `Vesting.sol` batch of `adddress[]` users whitelist
 * `MerkleVesting.sol` whitelist users by merkle tree
-* `SignVesting.sol` offchain vesting
+* `SignVesting.sol` through ECDSA

 There are some unit tests provided for each of the smart contracts, along with some additional helper functions in the `test/utils` folder.